- Funding Opportunities

-We are dedicated to supporting faculty and student research in the area of language and literacy.
-CISLL’s Proposal or Pilot Grant (PoP) grants offer two types of award that vary in purpose and maximum award amount (described below).
+We are dedicated to supporting affiliate research in the area of language and literacy.
+CISLL’s Proposal or Pilot Grant (PoP) grants offer awards that vary in purpose and maximum award amount (described below).
 Award amounts may vary depending on need.
 Each fall we will issue a call for proposals.
-To be eligible, you must be a CISLL graduate student or faculty affiliate.
+To be eligible, you must be a CISLL affiliate.

 CISLL Outstanding Student Scholar Award (COSSA)

 All CISLL graduate student affiliates who are pursuing a master's or doctoral degree and who are conducting scholarly activities associated with language and literacy at NIU are eligible to be nominated for the CISLL Outstanding Student Scholar Award.
 We are committed to creating a new generation of scholars who have a broad perspective on the study of language and literacy.
 Each year the COSSA is awarded to a student affiliate who best exemplifies CISLL’s mission over the course of their graduate career and shows great promise as a future scholar in the fields represented by CISLL.
 During the fellowship year, the student is expected to continue research on language and literacy at NIU during the full academic year of the award, attend center-sponsored events, and will deliver a brief presentation on their work at the annual retreat.

 Get more information about the COSSA Award or nominate a student.

 Awardees of CISLL funding are requested to acknowledge CISLL support when disseminating their work.
 An example acknowledgment statement is provided below.